Ankur02Sarkar/ankur-cli/second_brain.md

 - Modular structure for commands and themes.
 - Content in portfolio/ as text files for easy access.
 - Ensured theme-aware coloring across commands.
+- Virtual file system to restrict access to portfolio directory.